ILANZ, In-House Lawyers Association of New Zealand

 What are the expectations of general Committee members?

-• Be prepared for, attend and contribute to all meetings (missing no more than two per year) plus the annual Strategy day.
+• Be prepared for, attend and contribute to all meetings (missing no more than two per year) plus the annual Strategy Day and Conference

-• Participate in and contribute to at least one work stream or project.
+• Participate in, and contribute to, at least one specific workstream or project.

 • Volunteer for activities and come up with creative ideas.

-• Keep confidential any in-committee or sensitive matters discussed by the Committee or obtained due to Committee role
+• Keep confidential any in-committee or sensitive matters discussed by the Committee or information obtained due to being part of the Committee.

-• Where possible, support events organised by ILANZ
+• Where possible, support and sometimes host events organised by ILANZ.

 How much time will being on the Committee take?

-This does depend on the role and the work steam but it is likely to be up to five hours per month.
-The annual Strategy day is held on a business day during the first 3 months after the Annual General Meeting.
-ILANZ meets the reasonable costs of travel to and from Strategy day and face to face meetings.
+This does depend on the role and the work streams in progress, but it is likely to be approximately 5-10 hours per month.
+The annual Strategy Day is held on a business day usually in the third quarter of the calendar year and attendance at the Conference is desired.
+ILANZ meets the reasonable costs of travel to and from Strategy Day and covers flights, accommodation, and conference registration.

 Information regarding specific roles